siangernlow/tp/docs/UserGuide.md

     3. Percentage of people infected/quarantined
 * The above provides a brief summary of the pandemic and is subject to extension.

+### Generating all locations visited by a person: `generateLocations`

+Shows a list of locations visited by an infected person in the past 2 weeks.

+Format: `listAllLocationsVisited LOCATION_INDEX`

+* Locations listed were visited by the infected person of the index given.
+* The result given is a filtered list of locations that the person visited in the past 2 weeks.
+* This function can be used to identify locations needing to be disinfected after being visited by an infected person.

 ### Generating all people in contact with an infected person: `generatePeople`

-Shows a list of people who where in contact with an infected person in the past 2 weeks.
+Shows a list of people who were in contact with an infected person in the past 2 weeks.

-Format: `generatePeople INDEX`
+Format `listAllPersonsInContact PERSON_INDEX`

 * People listed were in contact with the infected person of the index given.
 * The result given is a filtered list of people who visited the same locations as that the infected person in the past 2 weeks.